The Pallisers Explained

 Cast (partial)

-Lord George
+Lord George Carruthers

-Lord Silverbridge; born Plantagenet Palliser II, eldest son of Plantagenet and Glencora Palliser
+Lord Silverbridge, born Plantagenet Palliser II, eldest son of Plantagenet and Glencora Palliser

 Prime Minister Gresham

-Mr Clarkson, a most intrusive bill collector
+Mr Clarkson, a most humorously intrusive bill collector

-Lord Gerald Palliser, second son of Plantagenet and Glencora Palliser
+Lord Gerald Palliser, second son of Plantagenet and Glencora

 The Old Duke of Omnium and Gatherum, uncle of Plantagenet Palliser

-Bonteen's maid
+Bonteens' maid

-Isabel Boncassen
+Mrs Boncassen, mother of Isabel Boncassen

 Lady Glencora Palliser, née McCluskie, marries Plantagenet Palliser early in the series